 - Lack of headings, lists, and other semantic tags to format text.
 It turns out that all that talk about semantics on the web has another use: it makes using a screen reader way easier.
 Take advantage of appropriate tags whenever you can, especially headings, lists, and html5 stuff like <nav>, <header>, and <footer>.
 Visitors with screen readers can use these tags to zoom around your web pages with ease.

 The biggest reason to use a screen reader when testing your site’s accessibility?
 It creates empathy by putting you in your users’ shoes.
 If you have a frustrating experience, chances are your users will too.
 By becoming a screen reader user, you’ll naturally start demanding better accessibility from your webpages.

-Are you interested in increasing the accessibility of your site and improving your ADA compliance?
 We offer accessibility audits and can work with your team to develop content guidelines for the future.
-Contact us to discuss your specific needs.